jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 4 - ???.md

     * Find a suitable host for Talos' avatar
 * Revive the black dragon, Serevain
     * Siege Seabide
-* Spread the Black Blood of Helm
+* Contain the Black Blood of Helm
 * Raise an army at the Stormforge in Verns
     * Recruit powerful mages from the surrounding provinces
     * Capture slaves from the surrounding provinces
 * Dominate the Pontar
     * Control Ahugin Breach
+    * Undermine the Order of the Vigilant Eye
+    * Undermine the Republic

 ### Avernus
 * Disband the Republic, at least as it stands